adrienlozano/stephaniewebsite/src/pages/news/2019-10-05---new-regional-visas-and-permanent-residency-pathway.md

 workers which will assist in addressing skill shortages in regional areas.

-If you are interested in applying for a Skilled visa or Employer Sponsored visa, contact the experienced staff at Moore Migration today for advice on the best visa for you and assistance with your application.
+If you are interested in applying for a Skilled visa or Employer Sponsored visa, contact the experienced staff at Moore Migration today.